jluk/ACC-Documentation/README.md

 Please utilize the feedback icons in Ibiza to provide feedback about the ACC.

 ## Updates
+* Mounting storage - initial state live
+* Tooling 2.0 - TBD
+* Force restart - TBD

 ## Known Preview Issues
-1. CLI 2.0 latency is a known to be slow, 4-5 second latency per command.
-This is an open issue with the CLI team.
+1. Open issue with CLI 2.0 performance
 2. Force kill/restart is coming soon, if your console freezes please open an issue with repro details.
-Refreshing the page and relaunching the console will clear the state.
+Refreshing the page and relaunching the console acts as a force restart for now.